payalmurkute13/EC2-Interview-Question-Answer/ec2-notes.md

 In simpler terms, the key pair ensures that only you (with the private key) can open the door to your EC2 instance.
 It's a way of adding a strong layer of security to your virtual server in the cloud.

+3) Which voliume bydefault attached in ec2?
+   ---
+  When you launch an EC2 instance, it typically comes with a root volume attached by default

+4) How many type of volumes are present in your Ec2?
+   ---
+   ANSWER:

+  1) Root Volume:

+   The root volume is the primary storage device for an EC2 instance.
+It typically contains the operating system and serves as the main storage for the instance.
+By default, the root volume is an Elastic Block Store (EBS) volume, providing persistent block-level storage.

+  2) Additional Volumes:

+   In addition to the root volume, you can attach additional EBS volumes to an EC2 instance.
+These volumes act as separate disks and can be used for various purposes, such as data storage, database files, or any other application-specific use.

+  3) Instance Store Volumes (Ephemeral Storage):

+   Some EC2 instances come with instance store volumes, also known as ephemeral storage.
+These volumes are directly attached to the physical host where the EC2 instance runs.
+However, they are not persistent, meaning their data is lost if the instance is stopped or terminated.
+The use of instance store volumes depends on the specific instance type.